 This spa was manufactured to meet the standards and specifications outlined in the "Virginia Graeme Baker Pool and Spa Safety Act" (VGB Safety Act).
+Visit www.nspf.org for more information.
 When installing and using this spa, basic safety precautions should always be followed, including:

-1. I DANGER: RISK OF SEVERE INJURY OR DROWNING!
+1. A DANGER: RISK OF SEVERE INJURY OR DROWNING!